vellvm/vellvm/README.md

 Compilation:

-1. Install all external dependencies
-2. Clone the vellvm git repo with the `--recurse-submodule` option
+1. Clone the vellvm git repo with the `--recurse-submodule` option
+2. Install all external dependencies
+   - Note: you should be able to install all of the opam libraries  with `make opam` in the `src/` directory.
-1. Run `make` in the /src directory: it will first compile the quickchick libraries, then Vellvm, and finally extract the OCaml executable
+3. Run `make` in the `src/` directory: it will first compile the quickchick library, then vir, and finally extract the OCaml executable

 # Running